hbuell6/adventure/README.md

 Starting the game:

 To begin the game, first `cd` into the directory in which you have `adventure.py`.
-Then all you need to do is type:
+Then all you need to do, depending on which version of python you have, is type:

 `python3 adventure.py`

+or

+`python adventure.py`

 and you're on your way!